 No-frills screen capture, with 2GB free cloud storage as a bonus

-TinyTake's free screen recorder is designed to grab webcam and desktop footage – not in-game action.
+TinyTake is a free screen recorder designed to grab webcam and desktop footage – not in-game action.
 Starting a recording is simple – just click the button, then select an areas of the screen and tap [Ctrl]+[R].

 Your recordings won’t be watermarked, but you’re limited to five minutes of footage at a time.
 That might not sound like much compared with some of the free screen recorders here, but it’s plenty for an average YouTube video tutorial.

 Once you’re done, you can preview your video and export it to your hard drive, to YouTube, or to TinyTake’s own cloud storage service, which gives you 2GB for your clips.

 Other tools, including annotations, are exclusive to the premium versions of TinyTake, which are designed for commercial use.